 - A 3-foot high fence of chicken wire or other closely woven wire is very effective at excluding rabbits, groundhogs, cats, and dogs.
 Be sure that the fencing extends 4-6 inches below the soil line.
 Groundhogs are excellent diggers.

 - A two-strand electric fence can be very effective against a wide range of animals.
 The wires are strung 6-8 inches and 3 feet from the ground.

-- Cover seedbeds and young plants with a floating row cover.
+- Cover seedbeds and young plants with a row cover.
 This works very well for all types of wildlife.